talitadzikzlasu/felix/submission.md

 ### **General suggestions**

-- apollo-server@2.14.4 is outdated, should be upgraded
+- apollo-server@2.14.4 is outdated, should be upgraded to v.4 (or newer)

 ### Context notes from task description